adr1el-m/codedex-SeptemberChallenge/README.md

 # 🔥 Fireside September 🔥

 Welcome to **Fireside September**, a cozy and cute application designed to bring the warmth and comfort of autumn right to your screen.
-This app was created as a special project for the **Codecademy September Monthly Challenge**, with a little help from my AI pair programmer, **GitHub Copilot**.
+This app was created as a special project for the **Codedex September Monthly Challenge**, with a little help from my AI pair programmer, **GitHub Copilot**.

 ![Fireside September App Icon](assets/icon/icon.png)